State authorities in the Democratic People’s Republic of Korea continue to commit crimes against humanity.

 For decades the DPRK government has attempted to insulate itself from international engagement and scrutiny.
 The government has refused to cooperate with international human rights mechanisms and offices, including the OHCHR office in Seoul and the UN Special Rapporteur on the situation of human rights in the DPRK.
 Prolonged isolationist measures and the alleged diversion of aid have severely restricted access to food, medicine, healthcare and livelihoods.
 The DPRK government has further entrenched its policy of isolation, closing international borders and enforcing repressive and unnecessary restrictions on basic freedoms since 2020 under the pretext of preventing the spread of COVID-19.

 Since the partial reopening of the DPRK’s borders on 26 August 2023, Chinese authorities have reportedly forcibly returned more than 670 people.
 As highlighted by the CoI, China considers border-crossers to be illegal “economic migrants” and does not allow them to seek asylum, defying its commitments under international refugee law.
-On 17 October 2023 a group of UN experts released a statement calling on China to respect the principle of non-refoulement.
+A group of UN experts have called on China to respect the principle of non-refoulement.

 In response to the CoI’s findings, in December 2014 the human rights situation in the DPRK was added as an item on the UN Security Council’s (UNSC) agenda.
 Prior to that, the UNSC engaged with the DPRK almost exclusively in the context of nuclear non-proliferation and had never directly addressed ongoing human rights abuses.
 Despite the Council holding several meetings on this agenda item, there have yet to be any tangible outcomes.

-On the 10th anniversary of the CoI report, the HRC adopted a resolution by consensus at its 55th session, mandating the High Commissioner to submit at the 60th session a comprehensive update on the human rights situation in the DPRK since 2014 and to take stock of the implementation of the CoI’s recommendations.
-The resolution also increased resources for OHCHR’s office in Seoul and stressed the link between the weapons program, international peace and security and human rights.
+On the 10th anniversary of the CoI report, the HRC adopted a resolution by consensus in March 2024, mandating the High Commissioner to submit at the 60th session a comprehensive update on the human rights situation in the DPRK since 2014 and to take stock of the implementation of the CoI’s recommendations.
+The resolution increased resources for OHCHR’s office in Seoul and stressed the link between the weapons program, international peace and security and human rights.

 On 16 July OHCHR published a new report, concluding that forced labor is institutionalized in the DPRK and may constitute the crime against humanity of enslavement.
 During a UNSC open briefing on the human rights situation in the DPRK on 12 June, several states highlighted how North Korea’s use of forced labor and commission of other human rights violations have serious implications for international peace and security, including enabling the government to advance its unlawful nuclear and missile development programs.